What are the top 20 must-see tourist spots in Kalinga 2019?

 1. Binasalan Falls (Pasil), Kalinga

-This is one of the increasingly-popular tourist spots of Kalinga.
+This is one of the increasingly-popular tourist spots in Kalinga.
 Its waterfall emanates from the dense mossy forests of Mt.
 Binuluan.
 It cascades for more than 30 meters on a very deep pool.
 Swimming on the pool can be quite dangerous due to its strong and churning current.
 Summer then would be the best time to take a dip.
 Verdant vegetation of shrubs, mosses, and grasses surround its base.
 To get here, one needs to hike for at least an hour from the road.
 Literally, one needs to climb over steep trails and jump across boulders before finally catching sight of the falls.

 2. Sulfur Hills (Pasil)